Definition of Aortic Aneurysm

-The procedure of endovascular aneurysm repair emerged in the 1990s as an alternate method for the treatment of aneurysm; however, this quickly gained an important role in the clinical management of aortic aneurysm.
+The procedure of endovascular aneurysm repair emerged in the 1990s as an alternate method for the treatment of an aneurysm; however, this quickly gained an important role in the clinical management of an aortic aneurysm.
 Various studies have shown equivalent efficacy and safety of EVAR when compared to the conventional method of open surgical repair.

 This method also demonstrates various short-term benefits which include:

 - Minimum hospital stays,

 - Rapid recovery and

 - Minimal complications due to its less invasive nature.